Auzdora/Aurora/README.md

 For those interested in the inner workings of this project, this section provides a high-level overview.

-The primary component of Personal-GPT is the Agent, which receives your messages and orchestrates the process.
+The primary component of Aurora is the Agent, which receives your messages and orchestrates the process.
 Its primary method is `chat()`.

 ## Features
 - Query your Notion database.